mostbill/vlass_downloader/README.md

 ```

 # Disclaimer
-This code is now heavily based on qso_toolbox by J.-T. Schindler
+This code is now heavily based on Eduardo Banados's code and utilities of qso_toolbox by J.-T. Schindler.